HANDELSBLATT INSIGHT INNOVATION / Handelsblatt print: Issue 161/2022 from 22.08.2022/24/XNUMX, p. XNUMX / company

 Sustainable packaging is made from hemp or paper

 Papacks boss Dag would also like to offer a simple solution.
 His products are not only compostable, but recyclable - in the paper cycle.
 While egg cartons are made from recycled paper, Dag uses new cellulose or hemp fibers.
-The basis of the packaging is a so-called pulp: a mixture of paper fibers and water.
+The basis of the packaging is what is known as pulp: a mixture of paper fibers and water.
 Dag has been researching the process for nine years.

 In his factories, the mass of water and fibers fills several basins.
 Custom-made molds are pressed into them, and the water-fiber mixture is sucked in.
 The packaging is then dried and, if necessary, coated.
 "We want to turn research into mass production," says Dag.
 Advent calendars, transport packaging, food and home care products are part of the range.